greatscottgadgets/cynthion/docs/source/developer/cli.rst

-        jtag-scan           Prints information about devices on the onboard JTAG chain. flash-info          Prints information about the FPGA's attached configuration flash. flash-erase         Erases the contents of the FPGA's flash memory. flash-program (flash)
-                            Programs the target bitstream onto the FPGA's configuration flash. flash-fast          Programs a bitstream onto the FPGA's configuration flash using a SPI bridge flash-read          Reads the contents of the attached FPGA's configuration flash. svf                 Plays a given SVF file over JTAG. configure           Uploads a bitstream to the device's FPGA over JTAG.
+        jtag-scan           Prints information about devices on the onboard JTAG chain. flash-info          Prints information about the FPGA's attached configuration flash. flash-erase         Erases the contents of the FPGA's flash memory. flash-program       Programs the target bitstream onto the FPGA's configuration flash. flash-fast          Programs a bitstream onto the FPGA's configuration flash using a SPI bridge. flash-read          Reads the contents of the attached FPGA's configuration flash. svf                 Plays a given SVF file over JTAG. configure           Uploads a bitstream to the device's FPGA over JTAG.